-During the interview process the Warden disclosed when an issue is brought to his attention, he immediately refers the matter to the Director of LESD for their follow-up.
-During this time, the contractor and volunteer are not allowed access to the facility pending investigation and review of the matter.
+During the interview process the Warden disclosed that when a potential PREA issue arises with a volunteer or contractor, the matter is immediately referred to the Director of LESD for follow-up.
+During this time, the contractor or volunteer are not allowed access to the facility pending investigation and review of the matter.